Keeper-Security/kcm-branding/README.md

 <sub>(The steps below are for docker installations of KCM)</sub>

 How to add your logo to KCM:
-1. Download the zip file of this repository and extract it to a folder.
+1. Download the zip file of this repository and extract everything to a folder.
 2. Put your logo file as /resources/images/logo.png
 3. Open /translations/en.json and put your text for the title of the webpage (browser tab) in place of "Custom Title"
 4. (Optional) Put your favicon icons in /resources/images/ as small.png and large.png
-5. From inside kcm-add-logo-1 folder, select all of the folders and files and compress them into a new zip file (add to archive).
+5. From inside the kcm-add-logo-1 folder, select all of the folders and files and compress them into a new zip file (add to archive).
 6. Make sure that view > file extensions is on, and change your zip file name and extension to kcm-branding.jar
 7. Transfer the kcm-branding.jar file to your KCM server into /etc/kcm-setup/
 8. In your docker-compose.yml guacamole section, under environment add USE_DEFAULT_BRANDING: "N" and in volumes right below that add the following line:

    &nbsp;-&nbsp; "/etc/kcm-setup/kcm-branding.jar:/etc/guacamole/extensions/kcm-branding.jar:ro"
-10. ./kcm-setup stop (required)
+10. Run the command sudo ./kcm-setup stop (required)
-11. ./kcm-setup upgrade
+11. Run the command sudo ./kcm-setup upgrade and when prompted press Y for yes.

 Now you should see your logo on the KCM web page.
 To refresh the favicons do a hard reload with Ctrl + F5.